mmcloughlin/avo/README.md

   <a href="http://godoc.org/github.com/mmcloughlin/avo"><img src="http://img.shields.io/badge/godoc-reference-5272B4.svg" alt="GoDoc" /></a>
 </p>

-High-level Golang x86 assembly generator.
-Inspired by [PeachPy](https://github.com/Maratyszcza/PeachPy).
+<p align="center">High-level Golang x86 Assembly Generator</p>

+`avo` aims to make high-performance Go assembly easier to write, review and maintain.
+It's a Go package that presents a familiar assembly-like interface, together with features to simplify development without sacrificing performance:

+* `avo` programs _are_ Go programs: use **control structures** for assembly generation
+* **Register allocation**: write your kernels with **virtual registers** and `avo` assigns physical registers for you
+* Automatic **parameter load/stores**: ensure memory offsets are always correct even for complex data structures
+* Generation of **stub files** to interface with your Go package

+Inspired by the [PeachPy](https://github.com/Maratyszcza/PeachPy) and [asmjit](https://github.com/asmjit/asmjit) projects.

-_Warning: `avo` is experimental.
-APIs are subject to change._
+_Note: `avo` is still in an experimental phase.
+APIs subject to change._

 ## Install